sancus-tee/sancus-examples/sensor-reader/README.md

 # Sensor-reader SMs: An end-to-end example

 This example program illustrates how to build and run a Sancus application.
-We follow the example given in the paper: one protected module providing sensor data and one that transforms this data and signs it to be sent to the vendor.
+We follow the example given in the paper: one protected module providing readings from a memory-mapped I/O sensor, plus one that transforms this data and encrypts and signs it to be sent to the vendor.

+The remote stakeholder is provided with an *authenticity* guarantee: a good signature over sensor readings associated with a fresh nonce can only be produced by untampered sensor/reader SMs.
+Moreover, the *confidentiality* of the transformed sensor readings is preserved.

 ## Building and Running